Skip to Main Content

 Steely Library's guide to OERs at NKU, where you can find information on locating OER resources, grant opportunities, and more.

-Co-sponsored by Steely Library and the Office of the Provost, the program is in its second cycle and has supported 16 NKU faculty and saved students over $50,000 to date in course material costs.
+Co-sponsored by Steely Library and the Office of the Provost, the program is in its fourth cycle and has supported the conversion of 46 courses to OER and saved students nearly $100,000 in course material costs.

 Eligibility